 Turnover destroys field productivity and that destroys profitability.
 You need to make your company a preferred place of employment.
 Keep good people around and watch your profit share grow.
 Do this by providing incentives and recognition.

 Yes, there is such a thing as bad clients!
 These ones complain about everything.
 They don’t pay their bills on time, they’re never clear on what they want and on top of their bad attitude, they ask for another discount!
 Try not to focus too much energy on these people because you will never profit with them.
 Go the extra mile for customers that will value your service.

 - Trying to Win the Deal on Price

 Don’t try to beat the competitors by providing the lowest price on the market.
-You’ll end up attracting cheap customers that still want another deal on top of menial charge.
-Remember, if you provide a high value service, than you can charge a high value price.
+You’ll end up attracting cheap customers that still want another deal on top of the menial charge.
+Remember, if you provide a high-value service than you can charge a high-value price.
 Sell your clients on the value of your services.
 Tell them why your service is better.